COLLEGE OF PROFESSIONAL STUDIES

 Dean A. Eskandarian

 Information on many CPS courses and on requirements for the degree programs in landscape design, molecular biotechnology, paralegal studies, law firm management, security and safety leadership, and publishing appears under Professional Studies in the Courses of Instruction section of this Bulletin.
 CPS programs and courses offered by the Graduate School of Political Management, including legislative affairs and strategic public relations, appear under Political Management.
-Information on CPS's new Master of Professional Studies in the field of sustainable urban planning, on graduate certificate requirements, and on the regulations of the College of Professional Studies can be found at www.cps.gwu.edu.
+Information on CPS’s new Master of Professional Studies in the field of patent practice, on graduate certificate requirements, and on the regulations of the College of Professional Studies can be found at www.cps.gwu.edu.

 Professional studies degree and certificate programs are also offered to organizational clients under contract and can be presented in flexible formats, including series of short classroom-based modules and distance learning.